Why guests in Greenville, SC would want Zirconia implants vs. titanium implants

 Dental implant technology has revolutionized the way dentists approach tooth replacement.
-Decades ago, patients who were missing teeth could opt for dentures or dental bridges.
+Decades ago, guests who were missing teeth could opt for dentures or dental bridges.
 These methods do restore appearance and the ability to chew and they are still widely used today; however, they don’t address what happens under the gum line in the absence of a tooth root.
 Without the root structure, the bone tissue can deteriorate, which can cause remaining teeth to shift out of place and be lost.

 Dental implants are artificial replacement tooth roots that can properly restore stimulation of the bone tissue and provide stability and longevity for a dental prosthetic.
 The posts are inserted in the bone tissue where they are left to heal over the course of several months.
 This healing process, called osseointegration, allows the implant time to fuse with the bone and become part of the mouth’s natural support structure for teeth.